wrjv/Bak-SneppenSlumMigration/docs/README.md

 ## Ages

 When visualizing the simulation, the values plotted are the ages.
 These are defined as the number of timesteps that a person lives in a certain cell.
 This means that the age of a cell is incremented during each timestep that someone lives in certain cell and is set to zero when someone moves to another cell.
+A blue cell represents a young age, while a red cell represents an old age.

 <div class='gif_container'>
 <img class='gif' src="http://slum.life/videos/slum_barebones.png" width="100%"/>